eduardodias/GI_Minor_2020/README.md

 ## Methodology and programme

 This course consists of a self-learning part and two hands-on workshops.
 Each workshop lasts a full day.
 During these days (i.e. 14/09 and 15/09) we will be available from 11:00 - 12:45 and from 13:30 - 17:00 via zoom.
-Please leave your question in the chat.
-A link to our Zoom session can be found at Canvas.
+We will split our group in various break out rooms, where you can ask us (Devi & Maurice) for help.
+But first discuss issues you have with your fellow students.

 The program is as follows: